 The data used in this study has been collected from Eurostat, the statistical office of the European Union, using the EU-SILC survey, based on data reported by the countries.
 The period analysed covers 2005-2018.
-In order to estimate the model (Equations 13-15), we first need to proxy our dependent variable, i.e., an energy poverty index.
+In order to estimate the model (Eqs.
+(13)-(15)), we first need to proxy our dependent variable, i.e., an energy poverty index.
+The following sub-section reviews the main measures proposed in the literature to identify energy poverty.

+4.1.
+Measuring energy poverty

 Energy poverty is inherently difficult to measure.
 In the literature different models can be found to approximate it.
 Following Healy and Clinch (2002) or Thomson et al. (2017), we can distinguish different types of measures of energy poverty.
 First, a direct and objective measurement (temperature approach), where the level of energy services achieved in the home is compared to a set standard (e.g., Oreszczyn et al., 2006).
-Second, a subjective measure (consensual approach) based on self-reported assessments of indoor housing conditions (e.g., Bouzarovsky and Tirado-Herrero, 2017).
-Third, an also objective expenditure approach, by means of indicators such as income, housing costs or energy costs (e.g., Legendre and Ricci, 2015; or Burlinson et al., 2018).
+Second, an also objective expenditure approach, by means of indicators such as income, housing costs or energy costs (e.g., Legendre and Ricci, 2015; or Burlinson et al., 2018).
+Examples in this category include the 10% rule, which considers that a household in energy poverty uses more than 10% of their income on fuel costs to maintain an adequate temperature at home (Boardman, 1991); the Low Income High Costs (LIHC) approach (Hills, 2012), which considers that a household is in energy poverty on the basis of two criteria: 1) has energy needs higher than the median for the household type, and 2) has an income lower than 60% of the median for the household type; the After Fuel Cost Poverty (AFCP) approach (Hills, 2011), which considers that a household is in energy poverty if its income is 60% less than the median income for its household type (after housing and fuel costs); or the Minimum Income Standard (MIS) approach defined as "having what you need in order to have the opportunities and choices necessary to participate in society" (Bradshaw and Hutton, 1983, p.1).
+Third, a subjective measure (consensual approach) based on self-reported assessments of indoor housing conditions, for example, whether individuals are able to keep their houses at an adequate temperature (e.g., Bouzarovski and Tirado Herrero, 2017).

 Due to their greater availability, the last two types of measurements are the most used.
-Moreover, there are studies that combine both measures, that is to say, consensual approach which is subjective, and expenditure approach which is objective (see, e.g., Kahouli, 2020, Llorca et al. 2020; or Waddams Price et al., 2012).
 Although objective measures may appear to be more reliable than subjective measures, some studies argue that subjective measures have several advantages, for example, capturing the 'feeling' of material deprivation perceived by individuals (Fahmy et al., 2011).
-As Garcia Alvarez and Tol (2020) point out, subjective measures allow the researcher to identify not only the incidence but also intensity of energy poverty.
+As Garcia Alvarez and Tol (2020) point out, subjective measures allow the researcher to identify not only the incidence but also the intensity of energy poverty.
+In sum, although the objective expenditure approach seems to be the more suitable than the subjective one, it is not free from problems.
+The main drawbacks are associated with the use of thresholds, and the use of actual rather than required energy expenditures (Best et al., 2021).
+For this reason, several studies have combined both measures, that is to say, consensual approach which is subjective, and expenditure approach which is objective (see, e.g., Waddams Price et al., 2012; Kahouli, 2020, Llorca et al., 2020; or Munyanyi et al., 2021).